akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 * `pathPrefix("users")` : the path that is used to match the incoming request against.
 * `concat`: concatenates two or more route alternatives.
 Routes are attempted one after another.
 If a route rejects a request, the next route in the chain is attempted.
 This continues until a route in the chain produces a response.
-* `path(Segment) { => user` : this bit of code matches against URIs of the exact format `/users/$ID` and the `Segment` is automatically extracted into the `user` variable so that we can get to the value passed in the URI.
+* `path(Segment) { user =>` : this bit of code matches against URIs of the exact format `/users/$ID` and the `Segment` is automatically extracted into the `user` variable so that we can get to the value passed in the URI.
 For example `/users/Bruce` will populate the `user` variable with the value "Bruce."
 There is plenty of more features available for handling of URIs, see @extref[pattern matchers](akka.http:scala/http/routing-dsl/path-matchers.html#basic-pathmatchers) for more information.

 **Retrieving a user**